conan-io/docs/reference/conanfile.rst

 Importing files
 ---------------
-Importing files copies files living in the local store to your project.
-This feature is handy for copying shared libraries (dylib in Mac, dll in Win) near your executable, so you dont have to mess with your PATH to run them.
+Importing files copies files from the local store to your project.
+This feature is handy for copying shared libraries (dylib in Mac, dll in Win) to the directory of your executable, so that you don't have to mess with your PATH to run them.
 But there are other use cases:

-- Copy an executable to your project, so it can be easily run.
-A good example is the google **protobuf** code generator, go to the examples section to check it.
+- Copy an executable to your project, so that it can be easily run.
+A good example is the google **protobuf** code generator, go to the examples section to check it out.
-- Copy package data to your project.
-Configuration, images, sounds...
+- Copy package data to your project, like configuration, images, sounds...
 A good example is the OpenCV demo, in which face detection XML pattern files are required.

-Importing files is also very convenient in order to redistribute your application, as many times you will just have to bundle your project bin folder.
+Importing files is also very convenient in order to redistribute your application, as many times you will just have to bundle your project's bin folder.

 A typical ``imports()`` method for shared libs could be: